Pensions and divorce

 - The existing pension scheme can choose to allow the ex-spouse to join the scheme in her own right, or to take the transfer value to another registered pension scheme.
 In practice, it’s likely most schemes will only allow a transfer out.
 There are two exception categories:

-where the member’s pension is being paid through a guaranteed pension annuity with a pension provider, the pension provider may insist on an annuity with that provider, and
+where the member’s pension is being paid through a guaranteed pension annuity with a pension provider, the pension provider may insist on an annuity with that provider (remember the ex-spouse needs to meet the minimum pension age rules), and

 where assets can’t be readily cashed in, the scheme may decide the ex-spouse needs to become a member of the scheme in her own name.
 This would apply in, for example, unfunded schemes, public sector schemes or, where the assets are in property such as in SIPPs / SSASs).